jaiphgodfrey-cpu/Personal-Accountant/README.md

 # Personal Accountant

-A private, offline-first personal finance tracker.
-Runs entirely on your device — no internet needed after first load, no cloud, no accounts.
+A private, offline personal finance tracker.
+Runs entirely on your device no internet needed after first load, no cloud, no accounts.
 All data is encrypted and stored locally.

 ## What it solves